 And perhaps this is also why, despite all the crushing blows delivered by the world and rained upon people by each other, there's a sentimental streak a mile wide through East of Eden, as in almost all of Steinbeck's writing up to this point.
 He must feel we need it.

 And it does feel good.
 We do embrace that liqueur and drink it in, warming inside to the characters and to the world they explicate.

 But this is still a weakness in the writing, a backing away from the hard reality otherwise being revealed.
 It lessens the impact that could otherwise shake us into facing up to our problems.
-Steinbeck could make us learn those wise lessons of human comprehension and compassion through the exposition of plot and character, but he is not confident we would get them that way and so he spells them out.
+Steinbeck could make us learn those lessons of human comprehension and compassion through the exposition of plot and character, but he is not confident we would get them that way and so he spells them out.

-Which is not to deny that the novel as a whole is, alongside The Grapes of Wrath but in a very different way, one of the great achievements of American literature.
+Which is not to deny the novel as a whole is, alongside The Grapes of Wrath but in a very different way, one of the great achievements of American literature.
 In the end the very American story is presented to us, warts and all, to get whatever we can out of it.